strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 ## Use the `populate` parameter

-The `populate` parameter is used to fetch associated data with the resource being queried.
-In the context of Review Workflows, `populate` allows fetching the stages associated with a workflow in a single API call instead of making a separate API call for each stage.
+The `populate` parameter is used to fetch associated data with the resource being queried. `populate=stages` allows fetching the stages associated with a workflow in a single API call instead of making a separate API call for each stage.

 #### Fetch all workflows with their stages
 <ApiCall>